dfyockey/RomanDigital/README.md

 > Q: "I just updated RomanDigital / updated Android / restarted my device, and now the widget doesn't work!
 What happened?"
 >
 > A: The widget "ticks" are scheduled in advance for technical reasons, and the widget that's part of the updated app may not receive "ticks" previously scheduled for the widget's earlier version.
 In such a case, it stops :slightly_frowning_face:  The workaround right now to get the widget going again is to "kickstart" it by simply opening and then canceling a settings screen from any widget or from the app.
-Not ideal, but at least it works. :roll_eyes:  I hope to make such widget restarts either more elegant or entirely automatic at some point.
+Not ideal, but at least it works. :roll_eyes:  My hope is to make such widget restarts either more elegant or entirely automatic at some point.

 > Q: "Why does the position of the divider change when 'Align to Divider' is selected?
 Isn't it supposed to stay in one place?"
 >
-> A: Yes, it's supposed to stay in one place, but the positioning was designed with the expectation of using a monospace font (shortsighted of me, I know, but implementation for variable width fonts would be _really hard_).
+> A: Yes, it's supposed to stay in one place, but the positioning was designed with the expectation of using a monospace font.
+Shortsighted of me, I know, but implementation for variable width fonts would be _really hard_.
 If you've changed a device setting effecting the font used, e.g. your system-wide font, to something that doesn't provide for monospace, then the calculated display position based on expected equal-width characters, and thus the divider position, will unfortunately be off.

 > Q: "There's no alarm feature, so why the need to set exact alarms?
 What's this got to do with an accurate time display?"
 >